ihh/bracery/README.md

    - `&list{...}` or just `&{...}` creates an explicit nested list context, vs the default concatenation context
       - `&{}` is the empty list, equivalent to `&list{}`
       - beginning a concatenation context with `{}` (or any other list) makes it a list context
-      - beginning a concatenation context with a string, or wrapping it in `&string{...}` makes it a string context
+      - beginning a concatenation context with a string, or wrapping it in `&quote{...}` makes it a string context
    - `&islist{x}` returns true if, and only if, `x` is a list
    - list-coercing functions:
       - `&prepend{item}{list}`, `&append{list}{item}` return lists